John Paul Jones Arena: Basketball

 The University of Virginia opened the John Paul Jones Arena on November 12, 2006, with a pair of victories.
 The Virginia women's basketball team defeated Old Dominion University 92–72 in the afternoon.
 Later that evening in front of a capacity crowd of 15,219, the Virginia men's basketball team defeated No. 10 ranked Arizona 93–90, rallying from a 19-point first-half deficit.
 Both games included elaborate pre-game festivities that featured a fireworks display and the Cavalier mascot rappelling from the rafters.
 Michael Buffer was introduced to announce the Virginia starting lineup prior to the men's game.

 On March 1, 2007, the men's basketball team defeated Virginia Tech 69–56, clinching a share of first place in the final ACC regular season standings for the 2006–2007 season.
 The victory marked the school-record 16th home win of the season, and the Cavaliers finished 16–1 for the season in their new arena.
 Furthermore, Virginia went an undefeated 8–0 in league games at home for the first time since the Hoos went 7–0 at home in 1982.
 Also at this game, the fans in attendance said goodbye to two fourth-year players, J. R. Reynolds and Jason Cain, both of whom had contributed to the Virginia basketball program.

 On February 28, 2013, Virginia upset No. 3 Duke which led to thousands of fans rushing the court.
 The 2012–2013 Cavaliers set a school record with 18 regular season home wins, finishing with a home record of 18–1.

-On March 1, 2014, Virginia (then ranked No. 12) beat No. 4 Syracuse at JPJ to win the ACC regular season title outright (i.e., with no ties) for the first time since the 1980–81 season.
-This win also set two school records: Virginia's first season with 16 conference wins, and 18 consecutive home conference wins (a streak which began in the previous season).
+On March 1, 2014, No. 12 Virginia dominated No. 4 Syracuse 75–56 at JPJ to win the ACC regular season title outright.
 The same day, the Virginia student section, the "Hoo Crew," won the 2014 Naismith Student Section of the Year award.
 It was the final home game for future NBA players Joe Harris and Akil Mitchell, as well as former walk-on player Thomas Rogers; Rogers' three-point field goal at the end of the game, and the subsequent reaction by the crowd and team, were particularly noted by media and the Cavalier fanbase.

-On December 21, 2014, Virginia tied an NCAA record in JPJ by only allowing Harvard one field goal in the first half of a game; Virginia went on to win 76–27 against the Crimson, a quality team which started the season ranked AP No. 25 and which recovered to win 22 games and be a fellow participant in the 2015 NCAA tournament.
+On December 21, 2014, Virginia tied an NCAA record in JPJ by allowing the NCAA-bound Harvard just one field goal in the first half; Virginia went on to win 76–27.